WINDER LAW FIRM

 Others detected, but below EWG health guidelines:

-Now, let’s look at some of the health conditions linked to contaminants found at Fort Detrick.
+Now, let’s look at some of the health conditions associated with contaminants found at Fort Detrick.

 Cancers Most Commonly Reported

-Aside from the illnesses listed above, here are some cancers associated with contaminants found at Fort Detrick.
+Aside from the illnesses listed above, here are some cancers that may be associated with contaminants found at Fort Detrick.
 Research is still ongoing, though:

 Other Illnesses

-In addition to cancers, here are some other conditions that have been linked to contaminants found at Fort Detrick.
+In addition to cancers, here are some other conditions that may be associated with contaminants found at Fort Detrick.
 Research is still ongoing, though:

 Am I Eligible to File a Fort Detrick Water Contamination Lawsuit?